Simon’s top 5 port cask whiskies

 4. Penderyn Portwood – 46%

 The Welsh entry on the list.
-Penderyn has always been one of the best supermarket whiskies available but it was only recently I learned they had a port cask version.
-Naturally, I bought this as quickly as possible after finding out and was pleasantly surprised by what it has to offer.
+Penderyn has always been one of the best supermarket whiskies available but it was only recently I learned they do a port cask version.
+The moment I found out about this gem, I bought it as quickly as possible, and I must admit, I was pleasantly surprised by what it has to offer.

-Surprisingly, this was going for a mere £40 on Amazon, of all places.
-Looking online, this is going on average for £50.
+This was on sale for a mere £40 on Amazon (of all places).
+Looking online, this was averaging £50.
 It was also included in Prime for free next day delivery, so consider this the bargain of the bunch.

 3. Arran Port Cask – 50%